We are fortunate to have a representative democracy here in the United States. A fundamental…

 South Lyon Athletes and Special Needs Students Score A Victory

-South Lyon High School varsity football player Joe Newman Said a new program pairing athletes with special needs students extends well beyond a one-day event.
+South Lyon High School varsity football player Joe Newman said that a new program pairing athletes with special needs students extends well beyond a one-day event.

 A program that became extremely popular gives special needs children a chance to play football, get a touchdown and celebrate with football players and cheer squad.
 However, this is much more than a touchdown says Mark Thomas, South Lyon’s head football coach and special education teacher.